 I’m convinced of the value of partnerships rooted in shared goals.
 Collaborative program development and management with eight nonprofits, the National Park Service, and my own firm offers an unusual—and hopefully useful—perspective for supporting others in their work.

 As Superintendent of Boston Harbor Islands National Recreation Area, I worked to connect coastal islands with an urban population.
-I was Chief of Planning & Land Resources at Acadia National Park in Maine, and an NPS Park Planner in the Northeast.
-I have worked in the non-government sector with The Nature Conservancy, Maine Audubon Society, Maine Coast Heritage Trust, and Girl Scouts of the U.S.A.
+I was Chief of Planning & Land Resources at Acadia National Park in Maine, and a NPS Park Planner in the Northeast.
+I have worked in the non-government sector as staff with The Nature Conservancy, Maine Audubon Society, Maine Coast Heritage Trust, and Girl Scouts of the U.S.A.

 I studied wildland recreation at the University of Montana School of Forestry, earning a BS in natural resource conservation.
 I hold a master’s degree in human resource education from Boston University School of Education (EdM).
 I am a trained mediator and the International Association of Facilitators certified me a Professional Facilitator (2006).
 The National Association for Interpretation credentials me as a Certified Interpretive Planner.